The secret to exploring Australia on a budget

 If you’ve got a bit more money to burn then you can also rely on taxis and ubers, but public transport is definitely the more economic option.

 Another option for getting around is to hire a car.
 This is best for the over 25’s, as anyone younger than that will be charged an arm and a leg for insurance.
 You could pick up a Wicked Camper, for the true hippy inside, for $25ish a day.
 When you think about the cost of accommodation, that’s a very fair deal.
 Otherwise, if it’s just a normal car you’re after to get from A to B, we suggest checking out Skyscanner again as well as Lastminute.com and Expedia for comparisons on cheap car hire.
+You can also visit websites like StressFreeCarRental.com to get some more options for a car hire; you can rent it out for as long as you need, whether it’s only for a day or for a week.
 If you’re one for a road trip though we definitely recommend a camper as, as long as you can find a good deal, this is the cheapest and most authentic way to see Australia.

 If you’re not one for a road trip but are one cheap accommodation, there are plenty of options available to you.
 Hostels are generally the cheapest places to stay, however, you could still be looking at spending around $40 a night.
 The best sites for hostels are Hostel World and Australia Youth Hostels Association.